MichaelC3/BlandfordDelta/Delta/README.md

 This looks much simpler, but much of the work is being done within the `randomscript.sb` file.
 Using `delta.sb` as an example, you might notice that there is an `srun` command being used under the hood.
 For some context, `.sb` scripts can be thought of as shell scripts, they function exactly the same, however, here we issue commands using `#SBATCH`.
 Again, using `delta.sb` as an example, the script is using these `#SBATCH` commands to clarify the parameters of the job we want to make e.g. `#SBATCH -t 24:00:00` or `#SBATCH --account=bbgv-delta-gpu`.

-It is important to note that if you do anything requires a lot of computational power, i.e. running Kharma, outside of a Slrum job you are eligble to being BANNED.
+It is important to note that if you do anything requires a lot of computational power, i.e. running Kharma, outside of a Slurm job you are eligble to being BANNED.
 Please do not do this!
 If you are unsure if whatever you are doing requires that you enter a job, just ask!

 For any more information pertaining to Delta as a whole please look at the Delta user guide [here](https://wiki.ncsa.illinois.edu/display/DSC/Delta+User+Guide).